Indigenous Villages of Patagonia Tour

 Description

-Meet us at the Tourism Information Office in Civic Center Plaza as we explore Patagonia's history.
+Meet us at the Tourism Information Office in Civic Center Plaza to start our journey into Patagonia's history.

-This Bariloche tour uncovers the origins of this Argentine region through the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
-We will examine the customs that shaped their lives and whether their ancestral roots persist today.
+On this Bariloche tour, we will uncover the origins of this Argentine region by exploring the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
+We will discuss their customs and whether their ancestral roots persist today.

-Beginning at the Civic Center, we will proceed to the shores of Lake Nahuel Huapi, where we will encounter their sculptures and learn about their symbolism.
-Our journey continues to the Church of Nuestra Señora del Nahuel Huapi, exploring the link between Patagonia's indigenous peoples and the Catholic Church.
-We will also visit the Museum of Patagonia, which contains artifacts from the Patagonian, Mapuche, and canoeist cultures.
-Participants may opt to enter the museum with our guide to examine these artifacts closely.
+Starting at Civic Center, we will proceed to Lake Nahuel Huapi, where we will view their sculptures and learn about their symbolism.
+Next, we will visit the Church of Nuestra Señora del Nahuel Huapi to explore the connection between Patagonia's indigenous peoples and the Catholic Church.
+We will continue to the Museum of Patagonia, which houses many artifacts from Patagonian, Mapuche, and canoeist cultures.
+You have the option to enter the museum with our guide for a closer look at these artifacts.

-The tour concludes with a return to the departure point, after an hour and a half of historical insights.
+The tour will conclude as we return to the starting point after an hour and a half of historical insights.

 Preise